textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 (*Nota*, not all doc topics are as easily realized and quickly scoped for an Issue as this one was.
 But the process — from idea, to discussion, to approval, to Issue for development — is more or less the same for any doc to be developed, regardless of how long the process might take.)

-Since the first editor scoped the doc topic, he fairly takes responsibility to start the dedicated Issue.
-He does this by opening the [New page](https://github.com/textpattern/textpattern.github.io/issues/new?assignees=&labels=&template=propose-new-page.md&title=proposed%3A+) template for Issues in the [docs repository](https://github.com/textpattern/textpattern.github.io) and fills in the necessary data ([as described earlier](#issue-template-new-page).
+Since the first editor scoped the doc topic, they fairly take responsibility to start the dedicated Issue.
+They do this by opening the [New page](https://github.com/textpattern/textpattern.github.io/issues/new?assignees=&labels=&template=propose-new-page.md&title=proposed%3A+) template for Issues in the [docs repository](https://github.com/textpattern/textpattern.github.io) and fill in the necessary data ([as described earlier](#issue-template-new-page).
 In this case, the starting title was:

 ```
 proposed: Build a personal blog